usememos/dotcom/content/blog/choosing-between-sqlite-and-mysql.md

 ## How to Choose

-When deciding between MySQL and SQLite for memos, it's essential to consider your specific use case and existing infrastructure.
+When deciding between MySQL and SQLite for Memos, it's essential to consider your specific use case and existing infrastructure.
 Here's a tailored guideline to help you make the choice:

-- If you have a clear understanding of the advantages MySQL can bring to your memos instance, and you already have the necessary cloud server resources, opting for MySQL is a viable choice.
+- If you have a clear understanding of the advantages MySQL can bring to your Memos instance, and you already have the necessary cloud server resources, opting for MySQL is a viable choice.

 - Furthermore, you can always use SQLite as your database.